Algeria: Human rights

-Algeria has been categorised by the US government funded Freedom House as "not free" since it began publishing such ratings in 1972, with the exception of 1989, 1990, and 1991, when the country was labelled "partly free."
+Algeria has been categorised by the US government funded Freedom House as "not free" since it began publishing such ratings in 1972, with the exception of 1989, 1990, and 1991, when the country was labelled "partly free".
 In December 2016, the Euro-Mediterranean Human Rights Monitor issued a report regarding violation of media freedom in Algeria.
 It clarified that the Algerian government imposed restrictions on freedom of the press; expression; and right to peaceful demonstration, protest and assembly as well as intensified censorship of the media and websites.
 Due to the fact that the journalists and activists criticise the ruling government, some media organisations' licenses are cancelled.

 Independent and autonomous trade unions face routine harassment from the government, with many leaders imprisoned and protests suppressed.
 In 2016, a number of unions, many of which were involved in the 2010–2012 Algerian Protests, have been deregistered by the government.

 Homosexuality is illegal in Algeria.
 Public homosexual behavior is punishable by up to two years in prison.
 Despite this, about 26% of Algerians think that homosexuality should be accepted, according to the survey conducted by the BBC News Arabic-Arab Barometer in 2019.
-Algeria showed largest LGBT acceptance compared to other Arab countries where the survey was conducted.
+Algeria showed the highest LGBT acceptance compared to other Arab countries where the survey was conducted.

 Human Rights Watch has accused the Algerian authorities of using the COVID-19 pandemic as an excuse to prevent pro-democracy movements and protests in the country, leading to the arrest of youths as part of social distancing.